asmjit/asmjit/README.md

 ### Build Mode:

-  * `ASMJIT_BUILD_EMBED` - Define to embed AsmJit in another project.
-Embedding means that neither shared nor static library is created and AsmJit's source files and source files of the product that embeds AsmJit are part of the same target.
-This way of building AsmJit has certain advantages that are beyond this manual. `ASMJIT_BUILD_EMBED` behaves similarly to `ASMJIT_BUILD_STATIC` (no API exports).
-  * `ASMJIT_BUILD_STATIC` - Define to build AsmJit as a static library.
+  * `ASMJIT_STATIC` - Define to build AsmJit statically - either as a static library or as a part of another project.
 No symbols are exported in such case.

-By default AsmJit build is configured to be built as a shared library, thus none of `ASMJIT_BUILD_EMBED` and `ASMJIT_BUILD_STATIC` is defined.
+By default AsmJit build is configured to be built as a shared library, this means `ASMJIT_STATIC` must be explicitly enabled if you want to compile AsmJit statically.

 ### Build Backends: